Call this direct line and speak with Rob immediately: (801) 363-8500

-If your child was diagnosed with cerebral palsy, you may want to contact a birth injury lawyer in Utah at Rasmussen & Miner for assistance.
+If your child was diagnosed with cerebral palsy, you may want to contact a birth injury lawyer at Rasmussen & Miner for assistance.
 Cerebral palsy and other birth injuries are far too common and can be devastating for the families that experience it.
 You may be entitled to some compensation to help you and your baby deal with this birth injury, and our team may be able to help you build a case.

 Cerebral palsy is a group of neurological disorders that make muscle coordination and body movement difficult.
 Generally, most children who have cerebral palsy are born with the condition even if it didn’t result from a birth injury.
 Sometimes children aren’t diagnosed until they are a few years old.
 Cerebral palsy is known to occur in as many as four out of every thousand births in the United States and Europe.
 The complex part about cerebral palsy is that it’s not always caused by a birth injury.
 Additionally, it doesn’t always show up immediately after birth.

 Cerebral palsy is caused by lack of oxygen to the body or brain, birth trauma, or premature delivery.
 Cerebral palsy isn’t always due to medical malpractice, but in the cases where it is, common medical malpractice issues may include:

 - Not monitoring fetal heart rate appropriately before and during labor.